My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 Admittedly, it was yummy, very salty, and spicy.
 I enjoyed it, but it wasn't Shrimp and Grits.

-I think that Shrimp and Grits are perfect together.
+Shrimp and Grits are perfect together.
 Cook your grits until firm, like oatmeal.
-Grill your shrimp and season to taste; this is where you make it savory.
+Grill your shrimp and season to taste; this is where you make your dish savory.
 Add a little Andouille Sausage or Tasso Ham if you want.
 I don't.
 Then, throw in some green onion and, maybe (not for me), some diced tomatoes.
 Leave the tails ON!
 S&G is partly a finger food.

 That's it.
 The dish doesn't need anything else.
 S&G is not a fancy dish; stop trying to make it one.